raphael-cch/latex-tree/README.md

 #### Focus Editor After Clicking
 This could be disabled if you do not want to focus back to the current text editor after clicking an item in the tree view.

+#### Highlight Tree View Item according to current Cursor Position
+This could be disabled if you do not want the corresponding item in the tree view to be highlighted according to the current cursor position.
+If you experience lags when you move the cursor, try disabling this option.

 ## Issues
 If you experience any problems with this package, please [open an issue on GitHub](https://github.com/raphael-cch/latex-tree/issues).